ryanmadlener/ALEXA-SKILL/README.md

 ## Process

-The skill uses an [OpenWeatherMap](https://openweathermap.org/) API to get the temperature data in kelvin, which I then convert to celsius and fahrenheit.
+The skill uses an [OpenWeatherMap](https://openweathermap.org/) API to get the temperature data in kelvin, which is then convert to celsius and fahrenheit.